| Title: | Functions for University of Auckland Course STATS 201/208 Data Analysis |

 n |

-Number of data values – size of the data set. |
+Number of data values – size of the dataset. |

 nMissing |